Configurable Independent Component Analysis Preprocessing Accelerator: Introduction

 Several VLSI architecture designs for ICA preprocessors have been reported in the literature.
 Reference \cite{Ref_Van_2011} proposed an ICA-based signal separation architecture for a biomedical application.
-The preprocessor in this design is based on a very serial processing flow, which results in a very low processing speed.
-Reference \cite{Ref_Yang_2015} designed a low-power ICA processor and improved the processing throughput of the EVD in the ICA preprocessor.
-However, the performance of this design is limited by the low operating frequency.
-Furthermore, \cite{Ref_Van_2016} and \cite{Ref_Van_2019} reported that they had improved the speed of ICA architectures by increasing the parallelism.
-However, the processing flow of the preprocessor is still sequential in nature and thus, cannot achieve high throughput.
-For instance, a low-complexity singular value decomposition (SVD) engine with high processing latency is proposed in \cite{Ref_Chen_2020_SVD}.
-The authors in \cite{Ref_Shahshahani_2020} proposed a high-performance SVD architecture with multiple processing elements (PEs).
-In short, the ICA preprocessors described in the literature support only real-valued signals and operate at low processing speeds.
-However, other applications require higher data rates such as modern wireless communication systems that could have a data rate of hundreds of megabits per second \cite{Ref_Popovski_2018, Ref_Mukherjee_2018, Ref_Sutton_2019} with complex-valued signals or time-sensitive applications that require ultra-low latency such as IoT require strict real-time processing \cite{Ref_Huanzhuo_CDICA_2020, Ref_Huanzhuo_IEEENetwork_2021}.
-Therefore, it is crucial to design a high-throughput ICA preprocessor that can be used in modern wireless communication or IoT systems.
+The preprocessor in this design is based on a serial processing flow, which results in a very low processing speed. { While in \cite{Ref_Yang_2015}, a low-power ICA processor was proposed to improve the processing throughput of the EVD in the ICA preprocessor based on a highly parallel systolic array structure.
+However, the area complexity of the preprocessor occupies about 90\% of the entire ICA system.} Furthermore, \cite{Ref_Van_2016} and \cite{Ref_Van_2019} reported an improved ICA architecture that benefits from parallel processing.
+However, the processing flow of the proposed preprocessor is still inherently sequential in nature and thus, cannot achieve high throughput.

+A common drawback of many ICA preprocessors described in the literature is that they only support real-valued signals and operate at low processing speeds.
+However, new applications of ICA in use cases such as wireless communications \cite{Ref_Popovski_2018, Ref_Mukherjee_2018, Ref_Sutton_2019} where high data rates, latency-sensitive \cite{Ref_Huanzhuo_CDICA_2020, Ref_Huanzhuo_IEEENetwork_2021}, complex-valued samples are common demand novel, high throughput ICA architectures.

-This work presents a high-throughput and highly efficient ICA preprocessor.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item This paper presents an ICA preprocessor containing centering, covariance, and EVD units.
-The proposed preprocessor supports complex-valued signals whereas the number of received signals and sample lengths are configurable.
-The preprocessor has a highly improved processing flow, so that the hardware utilization is maximized.
-Therefore, the proposed preprocessor achieves a high processing throughput with the minimum consumption of hardware resources.
+This work presents a configurable, high-throughput, and highly efficient ICA preprocessing accelerator.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item A novel ICA preprocessing accelerator that can perform centering, covariance, and EVD is presented.
+The proposed architecture supports complex-valued signals whereas the number of received signals and sample lengths is configurable.